linuxserver/docker-airsonic/README.md

 Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.

-Additionally, if you want to use [Airsonic's Java jukebox player](https://airsonic.github.io/docs/jukebox/), then `PGID` will need to match the group of your sound device (e.g. `/dev/snd`).

 In this instance `PUID=1000` and `PGID=1000`, to find yours use `id user` as below:

 ```